 You can volunteer in South Africa on a tourist visa for a duration of up to three months.
 A tourist visa can be extended once while in South Africa.
-For longer stays, you will need to apply for a volunteer visa at the nearest South African Embassy.
+For longer stays, like long-term volunteering, you will need to apply for a volunteer visa at your nearest South African Embassy.

 Whether you can receive your tourist visa upon arrival at the airport in South Africa or whether you need to apply for a tourist visa at an Embassy depends on your nationality.

 No vaccinations are required when travelling to South Africa.
 However, if you are travelling to or from certain countries in South America and Africa, a yellow fever certificate is compulsory.

 If you are going to travel to the north-eastern areas of South Africa, anti-malaria precautions are recommended.
 However, you should consult your doctor for further medical advice.

 We strongly recommend that you take out full personal insurance cover.
 This should include cover for medical expenses, protection against theft, and protection against loss of fees, should the whole or part of a programme or activity or accommodation not be attended.

 As a volunteer, you are required to take out medical insurance before travelling to South Africa.